-

 How many graduates enter general pediatrics versus fellowship? +

 On average, 50% of our graduates enter general pediatrics, 20% enter academic pediatrics, and 30% enter subspecialty fellowships.
+Our graduates perform very well in the fellowship match.

 -

-How do didactics work? +
+How do conferences and didactics work? +

 -

-What fellowships do you have? +
+What pediatric fellowships do you have? +

 -